 ACSP has thrived as an organisation largely because it has sustained and enhanced core activities from its inception in the 1970s around issues of planning education.
 Typically, this has required a long-term nurturing process rather than instantaneous organisational changes.
 In reflecting on why ACSP came into being and how it has developed over a period of three decades plus, it is the steady and methodical expansion of planning education within higher education institutions in the United States that best depicts the goals and successes of ACSP.
 Access the rest of the article through the title link.

+We'd like to thank Town Planning Review for allowing us to post these articles here.
 Town Planning Review (http://liverpool.metapress.com/) has been one of the world's leading journals of urban and regional planning since its foundation in 1910.
 With an extensive international readership, TPR is a well established urban and regional planning journal, providing a principal forum for communication between researchers and students, policy analysts and practitioners.